What is the OMFI (OPU Multi-Frame Indicator) Field?

 - Use GMP to map each of the 80 ODU0 signals into their ODTU4.1 structure/signal.
 This step will create 80 ODTU4.1 signals.

-- Byte interleaves all 80 of these ODTU4.1 signals together into a single data-stream.
+- Byte interleaves all 80 of the payload portion of these ODTU4.1 signals together into a single data stream.

-- Load this byte-interleaved ODTU4.1 data into the OPU4 payload within each outbound OPU4 frame.
+- Load this byte-interleaved ODTU4.1 payload data into the OPU4 payload within each outbound OPU4 frame.

-- Load the GMP mapping parameters into the OPU4 overhead.
+- Load the GMP mapping parameters (within the ODTU4.1 Overhead) into the OPU4 overhead.

 Please see the Extended ODUj Post for more details on the Extended ODU0 signal.

 What is an ODTU4.1 Frame/Signal?

 The standards define the ODTU4.1 as Optical Data Tributary Unit (for an OPU4/ODU4 server signal) with 1 (one) Time-Slot.